Intibucá, Intibucá: Climate

 The climate is determined by its tropical position, height, relief and distance from the city to the sea.
-Intibucá and La Esperanza have a subtropical high altitude climate with characteristics of an oceanic climate.
-According to the Köppen climate classification the climate is Cwb, typical of cities located at high altitude.
+Intibucá and La Esperanza have an oceanic subtropical highland climate.
+(Köppen: Cfb) bordering a subtropical highland climate.
+(Köppen: Cwb), typical of cities located at high altitude.
 It is characterized by having pleasant temperatures, even cold by Honduran measures.
 The annual difference between the coldest month (December) and the warmest month (April) is 5 °C. The climate is favorable for the cultivation of potatoes, strawberries, blackberries, peaches, and vegetables in general.

 Intibucá has only two poorly defined seasons, one wet and one dry, but for the inhabitants there are three.
 The first season is the hot season that goes from the month of March to the month of May, with high temperatures, which often exceed 25 °C. The inhabitants refer to this as summer.
 After this, comes a monsoon season, also called "the hurricane season", which is characterized by high levels of humidity, thunderstorms, short torrential rainfalls, sometimes with hail.
 This goes from July to October.
 And finally the cold dry season, referred to as winter.
 This runs from November to February, with freezing temperatures during the night and a cool climate during the day.
 Rains during this period are usually mild and fall in the form of showers.
 Thick fogs often form at this time.
 The temperature is lower, depending on altitude, varying between 2 or 4 degrees °C from lower to higher elevations of the municipality.
 The temperature range during the winter season is from 20 °C to 10 °C, during the summer season from 25 °C to 12 °C and in the rainy season from 23 °C to 15 °C. The annual average of the climate is 16.4 °C.

 As for its rainfall, the city is determined by the two dry and wet seasons.
 Precipitation is influenced by the tropical monsoon.
 The dry season is from November to April, February being the month with the least rainfall with an average rainfall of 12 mm, while the wet season is from May to October, September being the most rainy with an average rainfall of 316 mm.
 The average annual rainfall is 1548 mm and the average annual humidity is 75%.